cloudmesh/classes/_sources/i524/technologies.rst.txt

   not on what the author of the Web page claims.

 TechList 1.d:
-  Identify technologies from the Apache project that ar enot yet listed here and add the name and descriptions as well as references.
+  Identify technologies from the Apache project or other Big Data related Web pages and projects that are not yet listed here and add the name and descriptions as well as references and that you find important.

 TechList.2:
-  As some students may not complete this assignment because they for example dropped the class, identify a number of not submitted descriptions and complete them.
-Coordinate with your class mates to identify a non overlapping assignment.
-The TA's will assign you additional technologies.
+  In this hopweork we provide you with additional technologies that you need to compleate They are marked with (2) in the HID assignment.

 TechList.3:
   Identify technologies that are not listed here and add them.
 Provide a description and a refrence just as you did before.
   Make sure duplicated entries will be merged.
-Before you start do a pull to avoid adding technologies that have already been done by others.
+Before you start doing a technology to avoid adding technologies that have already been done by others.